70 Best Smart Travel Budget Tips and Hacks

 44. Don’t Keep Your Documents in Your Backpack

-Always keep them separate (in the inner pocket of your purse or locked in a safe place) so they only can be accessible by you.
+Always keep your important documents separate, either in the inner pocket of your purse or locked in a safe place, so they are accessible only to you.

 45. Be Early At the Airport